On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: Introduction

-The $\ZZ/d\ZZ-$actions are such that the quotient manifolds are homeomorphic, but not diffeomorphic.
+The manifolds constructed in the theorem are diffeomorphic to $(2x-1)\bcp^2\#(10x-y-1)\cpb.$ The $\ZZ/d\ZZ-$actions are such that the quotient manifolds are homeomorphic, but not diffeomorphic.
 The differential structures are distinguished by their Seiberg-Witten invariants.
 As a consequence of the non-triviality of these invariants any invariant constant scalar curvature metric on $X$ must have non-positive constant.
+One important ingredient in the proof of the above result is the geography of almost completely decomposable symplectic manifolds, due to Braungardt and Kotschick \cite{bra-kot}.

+\begin{rmk} For completeness, we mention the special when the manifolds are $\bcp^2\#m\cpb, 0\leq m\leq 8.$ The existence of Einstein metrics is unobstructed by the Hitchin-Thorpe inequality, and in fact the standard smooth structure admits an Einstein metric of positive scalar curvature.
+This was given by the Fubini-Study metric for $m=0$, by Page \cite{page} for $m=1$, by Chen-LeBrun-Weber \cite{c-l-w} for $m=2$ and by Siu \cite{siu} or Tian-Yau \cite{tiya} for $3\leq m\leq8.$ For $M=\bcp^2\#m\cpb, ~5\leq m\leq 8$ the author and R. R\u asdeaconu \cite{ra-su} showed that $M$ supports a nonstandard smooth structure which admits an Einstein metric of negative sign, as well as infinitely many smooth structures which do not admit Einstein metrics. \end{rmk}

-\begin{rmk} The result in Theorem \ref{infit-act+metr} holds for finite cyclic groups, and also for groups acting freely on the 3-dimensional sphere or for direct sums of the above groups.
-All one has to do is to substitute any of the above groups instead of $\ZZ/d\ZZ$ in the proof of the theorem. \end{rmk}
+\begin{rmk} The result in Theorem \ref{infit-act+metr} is stated for finite cyclic groups.
+However, it also holds for groups acting freely on the 3-dimensional sphere or for direct sums of the above groups. \end{rmk}

 In general, the existence or non-existence of Einstein metrics on an arbitrary manifold is hard to prove.
-On the remaining part of this paper we will emphasize the non-existence of Einstein metrics on non-simply connected manifolds.
+On the remaining part of this paper we emphasize the non-existence of Einstein metrics on non-simply connected manifolds.

-\begin{thm} Let $G$ be any finitely presented group.
-There exists an infinite sequence of non-homeomorphic, non-spin $4-$manifolds $M_i,i\in \NN,$ with fundamental group $G$ such that each $M_i$ supports infinitely many distinct smooth structures $M_{i,j}, j \in \NN,$ which do not admit an Einstein metric.
-All $M_{i,j}$ satisfy Hitchin-Thorpe Inequality. \end{thm}
+\begin{main} Let $G$ be any finitely presented group.
+There exists an infinite family of pairwise non-homeomorphic non-spin $4-$manifolds $M_i,i\in \NN,$ with fundamental group $G$ such that each $M_i$ supports infinitely many distinct smooth structures $M_{i,j}, j \in \NN,$ which do not admit an Einstein metric.
+All $M_{i,j}$ satisfy Hitchin-Thorpe inequality. \end{main}

-The manifolds constructed in Theorems \ref{main},\ref{non-spin+arb} are necessarily non-spin.
-However, using obstructions (Theorem D \cite{i-lb-o}) induced by a non-trivial Bauer-Furuta invariant, one can also find examples of spin manifolds.
+The manifolds constructed in Theorems \ref{main}, \ref{non-spin+arb} are necessarily non-spin.
+However, using obstructions induced by a non-trivial Bauer-Furuta invariant \cite[Theorem D]{i-lb}, one can also find examples of spin manifolds which satisfy the Hitchin-Thorpe inequality, but do not admit Einstein metrics.

-\begin{thm} For any finite group $G$, there is an infinite family of spin $4-$manifolds $M_i$ with fundamental group $\pi_1(M_i)=G$ such that each space has infinitely many, distinct smooth structures, which do not admit an Einstein metric.
-All these manifolds satisfy the Hitchin-Thorpe Inequality. \end{thm}
+\begin{main} For any finite group $G$, there is an infinite family of spin $4-$manifolds $M_i$ with fundamental group $\pi_1(M_i)=G$ such that each space supports infinitely many distinct smooth structures, which do not admit an Einstein metric.
+All these manifolds satisfy the Hitchin-Thorpe inequality. \end{main}